 ‘Protecting an adult’s right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult’s wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.
 This must recognise that adults sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances.’ (https://www.scie.org.uk/safeguarding/adults/introduction/what-is)

-Blue Cabin will bring to the attention of the local authority social services and the police any concerns in relation to safeguarding of vulnerable adults or allegations of abuse identified through any part of its work.
-Although the legislative and policy base is different when responding to the safeguarding needs for adults, most of the principles and procedures for staff are the same as those for children and young people and can therefore be applied in settings involving vulnerable adults.
+Blue Cabin will bring to the attention of the local authority social services, the police (if appropriate) and any other relevant bodies, any concerns in relation to safeguarding of adults at risk or allegations of abuse identified through any part of its work.
+Although the legislative and policy base is different when responding to the safeguarding needs for adults, most of the principles and procedures for staff are the same as those for children and young people and can therefore be applied in settings involving adults at risk.

 1. Measures we take to help prevent abuse

 In addition to good health & safety practice, there are a number of preventative measures that can be taken in order to promote effective safeguarding.